 Monitoring

-Your app is deployed, live, and backed up.
-Now make sure everything stays healthy. rdc gives you a full picture of any server (health, containers, repos) from your laptop.
+So your app is deployed and backed up.
+Now keep it healthy.
+That’s what rdc does. rdc gives you the full picture of any server (health, containers, repos) from your laptop.

 Watch the tutorial